 There are so many different types of blackjack available, but American versions are best in terms of player-friendly rules, house edge and flexibility.
 Doubling down, surrendering, splitting and re-splitting are all allowed with less restrictions than the European version, and the American style has a 0.08% lower house edge than it’s European counterpart.
 In the American version, the dealer must stand on soft-17, we can double on any hand total, re-split already split hands, and opt to surrender at any time during play.

 Be Polite… When at a B&M Casino

 While keeping our cool after a long losing streak is easier said than done, it’s important to show common courtesy when playing with others.
-Don’t take out your frustrations on a dealer or other players, and try to have fun (as innocent as that sounds), because in the end, that’s why we gamble.
+Don’t take out your frustrations on a dealer or other players, or annoy fellow players, and try to have fun (as innocent as that sounds), because in the end, that’s why we gamble.
 We don’t want to run the risk of being ejected from the casino.
 Having said that, playing online at home gives us some extra space to allow for our moments of rage and indignation!
 Just don’t take it out on your screen because then you really won’t be able to gamble.
 Ultimately, if we are no longer enjoying blackjack due to a bad loss or losing streak, we should seek to move on and cut our losses.